Spratton Hall School

 Spratton Hall School is a private preparatory school that welcomes girls and boys aged 4–13, located in the village of Spratton, 8 miles outside Northampton, England, on the A5199 Welford Road.

 History

 Spratton Hall

 The main school building was built in the late 1700s on the site of an earlier farmhouse and owned by the Clark family as a private home.
 It is mainly constructed from limestone from Kingsthorpe.

 The school

 Ownership of the building passed through several hands until Kenneth C Hunter and his wife Joan bought it and opened it as a boys’ boarding school in 1951 with 20 boys.
-They chose the deer for the new school's crest.
-The deer was originated from a tale of Saint Hubertus' vision, Patron Saint of Hunters.
+They chose the stag for the new school's crest.
+The stag was originated from a tale of Saint Hubertus' vision, Patron Saint of Hunters.

 In 1972 the Charitable Trust was established so the school was administered by a board of governors.
 The Hunters remained with the school until their retirements in 1975 and Mr Bickley became its first Head Master.
 In 1987 it became a day-only school and turned co-educational nine years later.